potatoeggy/eifueo/docs/sch3uz.md

 ### Formal charge

 There may be several correct ways to draw covalent bonds in Lewis structures and dot diagrams.
 Solving for the **formal charge** of each atom involved in a covalent bond can help identify the **best** structure to construct.
 The formal charge of an atom in a covalent bond represents the charge that that atom has.
-The sum of all formal charges in a covalently bonded compound is equal to the charge of the overall compound.
+The sum of all formal charges in a covalently bonded compound is equal to the charge of the overall compound. **The element with the lowest electronegativity is almost always in the centre.**

 The formal charge of an atom can be calculated using the following equation:
 $$\text{Formal charge} = \text{# of valence electrons of element} - \text{# of unpaired electrons} - \text{# of covalent bonds}$$